6 Rules for effective lessons

 How does it work in practice?

 First of all, the students should feel that what they’re learning is what they really need, and it starts with the needs analysis and setting language learning goals.
-Read this article for more on this topic.

 It’s also a great idea to remind your students why they’re learning this particular grammatical structure and in what situations they would be able to use it.
 They can imagine themselves being in these situations - role plays, scenarios and situations are perfect activities for that.